Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections

-Electricians are on Immigration New Zealand's Long-Term Skill Shortage List for all regions.
-If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
+Electricians are on Immigration New Zealand's Long Term Skill Shortage List for all regions.
+Electric Line Mechanics are on the Long Term Skill Shortage List for all regions, and the Construction and Infrastructure Skills Shortage List for Canterbury.
+If a job appears on a list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for electricians has increased steadily since 2010, and in April 2016, there were two and a half times as many advertisements as in April 2008.
+The number of online job vacancies for electricians has increased steadily since 2013, and in June 2019, there were more than twice as many advertisements as in June 2013.

 Jobs advertised chart